Tinabeautiful/Tiantian-Song-samples-of-work/README.md

 ## Fox Chases Rabbit Project
 This folder contains an example of one of the projects from my Problem Solving by Computer Course I undertook in November 2023.
 This project explores the dynamics between a fox and a rabbit by using differential equations modelling their positions with MATLAB.

+## Tomographic Reconstruction
+This folder contains work that I am currently doing as my undergraduate dissertation.
+It consists of the code of the plots of L2 Norms that I developed in Python.